teemu-hakala/debugging-masterclass/README.md

 ![Debugging Masterclass](title.png)
-### The following guide shows a way to use the user interface for the LLDB debugger of Visual Studio Code.
+### The following is a guide to using the native Visual Studio Code interface for the LLDB low-level debugger.
   ---

 **Prerequisite:** [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) from Microsoft